MySQL

 • Source table

-Purpose of a server ID
+Purpose of Server ID

-If multiple data sources share the same server ID and cannot be reused, it can lead to inconsistent binary log offsets, resulting in data duplication or loss.
+Each MySQL CDC data source requires a unique server ID.
+If multiple MySQL CDC data sources share the same server ID and cannot be reused, the binary log offsets can become disordered.
+This can lead to data being read more than once or being missed.

 Server ID configuration for different scenarios